AnishAzharudeen/LittleCouture/README.md

 - **CI LMS**: For code related to sign-in, sign-out, register.
 I have used CI walkthrough project 'I think therefore I blog' for the support during the process.
 I customised the models, views and templates to create my own unique website.
 - **Bootstrap**: HTML & CSS uses [Bootstrap Version 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

+### Tools

+- **Visual Studio Code**: For code editing and development.
+- **Git and GitHub**: For version control and repository management.

 ### Inspiration

 This project was inspired by Juniorstyle Blog team.
 Special thanks to the authors.

-### Tools

-- **Visual Studio Code**: For code editing and development.
-- **Git and GitHub**: For version control and repository management.

-Code Institute: For providing the Full Stack Development Bootcamp course and resources that guided the development of this project.
+- **Code Institute**-: For providing the Full Stack Development Bootcamp course and resources that guided the development of this project.
 Mentors and Tutors: Special thanks to my faciliator Emmma Lamont and tutors - Spencer and Roo for their invaluable guidance and support throughout the project.
 Family and Friends: For their encouragement and feedback, which helped shape the final product.
 Open Source Community: For the various libraries and frameworks that made this project possible, including Django, Bootstrap, and PostgreSQL.